nsnam/ns-3-dev-git/src/lr-wpan/doc/lr-wpan.rst

 - Devices are capable of associating with a single PAN coordinator.
 Interference is modeled as AWGN but this is currently not thoroughly tested.
 - The standard describes the support of multiple PHY band-modulations but currently, only 250kbps O-QPSK (channel page 0) is supported.
 - Active and passive MAC scans are able to obtain a LQI value from a beacon frame, however, the scan primitives assumes LQI is correctly implemented and does not check the validity of its value.
-- Configuration of Rx Sensitivity and ED thresholds are currently not supported.
+- Configuration of the ED thresholds are currently not supported.
 - Orphan scans are not supported.
 - Disassociation primitives are not supported.
 - Security is not supported.